 When Stirling was temporarily under Anglo-Saxon sway, according to a 9th-century legend, it was attacked by Danish invaders.
-The sound of a wolf roused a sentry, however, who alerted his garrison, which irritated a Viking retreat.
-This led to the wolf bodily adopted as a metaphor of the town as is shown upon the 1511 Stirling Jug.
-The Place is today known as Wolfcraig.
+The unquestionable of a wolf roused a sentry, however, who alerted his garrison, which provoked a Viking retreat.
+This led to the wolf living thing adopted as a parable of the town as is shown upon the 1511 Stirling Jug.
+The area is today known as Wolfcraig.
 Even today the wolf appears when a goshawk on the council’s jacket of arms along subsequently the recently chosen motto: “Steadfast as the Rock”.

 Once the capital of Scotland, Stirling is visually dominated by Stirling Castle.
 Stirling next has a medieval parish church, the Church of the Holy Rude, where, on 29 July 1567, the infant James VI was anointed King of Scots by Adam Bothwell, the Bishop of Orkney, with the facilitate concluding after a sermon by John Knox.
 The poet King was educated by George Buchanan and grew stirring in Stirling.
 He was difficult also crowned King of England and Ireland on 25 July 1603, bringing closer the countries of the United Kingdom.
 Modern Stirling is a middle for local government, higher education, tourism, retail, and industry.
 The mid-2012 census estimate for the population of the city is 36,440; the wider Stirling council Place has a population of just about 93,750.